MPD: On-duty security guard arrested for stealing money from job seeker using CashApp

 “I never met her before, that was my first time going to the building,” the victim said.

-The man on the phone, told us he never thought meeting Chism, a security guard at the Amazon facility, would result in missing money.
+The man on the phone told us he never thought meeting Chism, a security guard at the Amazon facility, would result in missing money.

 “I get into the building and I met with security,” the victim said.

-While going through the line, he said Chism volunteered to help him fill out, on his phone, an employment verification form.
+While going through the line, he said Chism volunteered to help him fill out an employment verification form on his phone.

 “In my mind I was thinking maybe she is trying to help, you know,” the victim said.